-College is the first time many students move out onto their own – whether to a dorm room or sharing an apartment with friends.
-It’s also the first time that students really start to acquire their own possessions - computers, electronics, furniture, and more.
-Plus, college students typically don’t have a lot of spending cash – mom and dad help out with a lot.
+College is the first time many students move out of their parents' house — whether to a dorm room or sharing an apartment with friends.
+It's also the first time that students really start to acquire their own possessions — computers, electronics, furniture, and more.
+Plus, college students typically don't have a lot of spending cash — mom and dad help out with a lot.

 As a result, it's really important for college students to protect the small amount of assets they have.
 Chances are, if a student get's their laptop stolen, it will cost at least $1,000 or more.
 And college students typically don't have that kind of cash lying around.
 In 2011 (the last year statistics are available), there were close to 10,000 burglaries and robberies on university campuses nationwide.
 And that was only what was reported on campus.
 That doesn't include the potential losses from near-campus locales — apartments, coffee shops, parks, etc.

-With roughly 14 million 4-year college students nationwide at large reporting institutions, the odds of you getting something stolen sometime during your 4 years at school is 0.3%, or almost a 1-in-300 chance of being burglarized.
+With roughly 14 million college students nationwide, the odds of you getting something stolen sometime during your four years of school is 0.3%, or 1-in-300.
+That's important to keep in mind.

 As such, I've put together my how-to guide for college student renters insurance which hopefully answers any questions you may have.